 MANAGERS:

 Subject to approval by the Division Director and ratification by the Board, a Coach may recommend a person to serve as Team Manager.
+Managers may only manage one Developmental team.
+Unless BMHA board decides otherwise.
+Co-Managers are also classified as Team Manager.

 Team managers may assist the coach and assistant coach with:

 scheduling and phoning related to the arrangements of games and tournaments;